-8.3 Installing Single-Client NetWorker
+8.2 Installing Single-Client NetWorker

-Read this section if you are installing the single-client NetWorker software from the DG/UX 5.4 Release 2.01 tape or CD-ROM.
+Read this section if you are installing the single-client NetWorker software from the DG/UX 5.4 Release 3.00 tape or CD-ROM.
 It summarizes detailed installation instructions for NetWorker in Chapter 7 of Installing the DG/UX System (093-701087-03).

-When you indicate that you want to install NetWorker (or accept the default, which is to load all packages), a NetWorker installation script on the DG/UX 5.4 Release 2.01 tape or CD-ROM does the following:
+When you indicate that you want to install NetWorker (or accept the default, which is to load all packages), a NetWorker installation script on the DG/UX 5.4 Release 3.00 tape or CD-ROM does the following:

-- Creates a logical disk and file system of 40,000 blocks named usr opt networker - Loads the NetWorker files into this file system - Mounts the file system as /usr/opt/networker - Creates symbolic links in /usr/bin to the NetWorker executables in /usr/opt/networker/bin
+- Creates a virtual disk and file system of 40,000 blocks named usr_opt_networker - Loads the NetWorker files into this file system - Mounts the file system as /usr/opt/networker - Creates symbolic links in /usr/bin to the NetWorker executables in /usr/opt/networker/bin